 Broken collarbones (also called clavicle fractures) are fairly common, representing about 5 percent of all adult fractures.
-Clavicle fractures are even more common in children, representing between 8 and 15 percent of all child fractures.
+Clavicle fractures are even more common in children, representing between of all child fractures.

 A 2016 Swedish study found that 68 percent of clavicle fractures occurred in males.
 The 15- to 24-year-olds represented the largest age group among males, at 21 percent.
 But in people older than 65, more women than men had broken collarbones.

-Each fracture is different, but 80 percent of them occur in the middle part of the collarbone, which isn’t strongly attached by ligaments and muscles.
+Each fracture is different, but of them occur in the middle part of the collarbone, which isn’t strongly attached by ligaments and muscles.

 Sports injuries, falls, and traffic accidents are the most frequent causes of broken collarbones.